The 5 Gyres

 There is a conservative estimate that there are currently 5.25 trillion pieces of plastic floating in the world’s oceans with even more continually washing up on shorelines.
 This incredible amount of plastic waste is having a serious detrimental effect on the environment and marine ecosystems around the world.

 Types of plastic waste found include cups, bottles, milk cartons and abandoned fishing nets that can all poison or trap marine life including fish, Dolphins, Seals, Turtles and Whales.
-Plastic does not biodegrade quickly, often taking hundreds of years, so any plastic waste remains in the ocean for a very long time.
+Plastic does not biodegrade quickly, often taking hundreds of years to happen, so any plastic waste remains in the ocean for a very long time.

 The 5 Gyres